-Some characters, like "|" or " (", are special.
+Some characters, like " | " or " (", are special.
 Special characters either stand for classes of ordinary characters, or affect how the regular expressions around them are interpreted.

-The special characters are shown by Table 7 on page 56:.
+The special characters are shown by Table 8 on page 62:.

-EXPRESSION DESCRIPTION (Dot.)
+Expression DESCRIPTION (Dot.)
 In the default mode, this matches any character except a newline.
 If the DOTALL flag has been specified, this matches any character including a newline. ^ (Caret.)
 Matches the start of the string, and in MULTILINE mode also matches immediately after each newline. \$ Matches the end of the string and in MULTILINE mode also matches before a newline. foo matches both 'foo' and 'foobar', while the regular expression foo\$ matches only 'foo'.
-Causes the resulting RE to match 0 or more repetitions of the preceding RE, as many repetitions as are possible. ab will match 'a', 'ab', or 'a' followed by any number of 'b' s.